Visual Artist | Visual Anthropologist | Storyteller of Human–Nature Relationships

 Growing Museum

-Each edition develops quietly over two months, taking its form from the people, the land, and the everyday rhythm around it.
+Each edition develops quietly over four months, taking its form from the people, the land, and the everyday rhythm around it.
 The spaces are native, the subjects are native, and the Growing Museum becomes something that feels lived rather than displayed.

-In collaboration with Kahani ki Dukaan
+In partnership with Kahani ki Dukaan

 In Gunehar, the Growing Museum unfolded through a living installation of words.
 We moved between the older and younger generations, gathering the vocabulary that shaped their memories, landscapes, and imaginations.
 What emerged was a shifting map of language—lost words, new words, changing meanings—showing how a community evolves even as it holds on to its roots.
 The installation became a breathing archive, not of objects but of conversations, echoing the way Gunehar remembers, forgets, and continually rewrites itself.

-In collaboration with The Tarapa Workspace
+In partnership with The Tarapa Workspace

 In Sonale, the museum grew through the eyes and footsteps of children.
 We followed their routes to the trees they loved—trees they climbed, named, sheltered under, or spoke to.
 Their bonds with the landscape revealed a world of intimate geographies, where each tree held a story of play, trust, and belonging.
 By mapping these relationships, the museum became a portrait of Sonale’s living ecology, told not through science or nostalgia but through the genuine affection children hold for the natural world around them.

-In collaboration with The Deepgriha Society
+In partnership with The Deepgriha Society

 In Deulgaongada, the project turned toward the vastness and subtlety of the grasslands.
 I walked through their shifting colours, textures, and silences, tracing the life that thrives in what often appears empty.
 The grassland became both subject and collaborator—teaching patience, attention, and the art of noticing.
 Through this exploration, the museum grew as an ecological memory of the place, honouring a landscape that is fragile, overlooked, yet deeply alive with its own rhythms and histories.

-Research & Training
+Research

 Research Focus